idraney/CarND-Advanced-Lane-Lines/README.md

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image2]

-#### 2. Discuss ow color transforms, gradients, or other methods to create a thresholded binary image were used.
+#### 2. Discuss how color transforms, gradients, or other methods to create a thresholded binary image were used.
 Identify where this was used in the source code.
 Provide an example of a binary image result.

 [//]: # (You need to update this with your own description and image file)